hardikbassi/FRemover/README.md

 ### Requirements

-Make sure you have a Google Cloud Account with speech to text api enabled and google cloud config file's path set up as environment variable.
+Make sure you have a Google Cloud Account with speech to text and cloud storage api enabled and google cloud config file's path set up as environment variable.

 ### Installation Instructions